SAI Legislative Priorities for 2019

 Supplemental State Aid

-Due to low levels of funding growth, averaging just 1.8 percent per year over the past seven years, school districts in Iowa are under tremendous financial pressures.
-For the 2018-19 school year (FY19) we support an increase in SSA that provides adequate resources for students and teachers, is timely and equitable, and takes into account overall state revenue growth.
+Due to low levels of funding growth, averaging less than 1.7 percent per year over the past eight years, school districts in Iowa are under tremendous financial pressures.
+The critical labor shortage districts are facing is increasing the cost of doing business and exacerbating district financial stress.
+For the 2019-20 school year (FY20) we support an increase in SSA that provides adequate resources for students and teachers, is timely and equitable, takes into account overall state revenue growth, and is substantially greater than the 1.7 percent average for the past eight years.

 Any increase should not be calculated by including categorical funding.
 Categorical funding should be increased at the same rate as Supplemental State Aid.

 We support the removal of the SAVE sunset.
 The extension of this revenue source is urgently needed for this funding to successfully address school district facility needs.
 The resources for this program should not be diverted for any other uses by the Legislature and/or Executive Branch.
-SAVE has provided school districts with a means to mitigate property tax increases, and in many instances lower local property taxes.
+SAVE has provided school districts with a means to mitigate property tax increases and in many instances lower local property taxes.
 Removal of the sunset will enable school districts to continue with these successes.
+The Iowa House voted 95-3 for passage of a 20-year extension during the 2018 session, showing widespread support for this funding stream.
+Numerous newspaper outlets have also come out in support.
+It’s time for the Legislature to extend SAVE for the benefit of ALL districts.

 School Transportation Equity/Per-Pupil Equity